By Lucy Nix, dental hygienist at Shelley Manor Dental, Bournemouth

 As a dental hygienist I like to treat each patient as an individual.
 How often a patient sees me is based on their individual needs.
 Treatment can vary from a simple scale and polish for cosmetic reasons, i.e. staining, to more in depth treatment for those who are suffering from or who have suffered from more advanced gum disease, i.e. periodontitis.

-My job is basically to clear away the tartar (the hard deposits), stain and plaque and show you how to keep them that way.
+My job is basically to clear away the calculus, also called tartar (i.e. the hard deposits), stain and plaque and show you how to keep them that way.

 Individual approach to dental hygiene appointments.

 As a hygienist I can provide;